fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 - Refuse customs inspection; you have to fight off a bunch of Pikemen, but honestly if you can't take them out, you definitely won't be able to handle the next two battles, so this is the route I recommend.
 - Submit to customs inspection.
 They take the greater of $100 or 20% of your gold.
 If someone in your party has *Merchant* 2, they haggle their way out of it and you don't have to pay anything.
 That's impossible, though, because *Merchant* is an [easter egg](README.md#skills).

 On the N side of bridge, enter the Armory building, and get kicked out by a board official.
 The second time you go in, you'll have to fight off another batch of Pikemen.
 Cast *H:Sense Traps* (*S:Disarm Traps* would also work, but you don't have it yet) then go through the door to the S and avoid falling in a pit. *Bandage* if you need to.
 Then pick up a lot of nice weapons in the next room, including a bunch of Dragon Stones.
-Give the **Holy Mace** to your #2 fighter, the **Axe of Kalah** to Ulrik, the **Runed Flail** to Louie, and the **Gem Helm** (+2 AC) to whoever needs it most.
+Give the **Holy Mace** to your #2 fighter, the **Axe of Kalah** to Ulrik, the **Runed Flail** to Louie, and the **Gem Helm** and **Gauntlets** (+2 AC each) to whoever needs them most.
 If you've been following along with this guide, the **Firesword** is now your fifth-best melee weapon:

 | Item         | Damage | STR  | AV   | AC   | Other              |
 | ------------ | ------ | ---- | ---- | ---- | ------------------ |